rnakato/EEISP/README.md

     pip3 install -U eeisp

-### 1.1 (Optional) Dependencies for GPU

-(From version 0.4.1, EEISP is fast enough on CPUs only, so there is no need to use GPUs.)

-EEISP requires [cupy](https://cupy.dev/) when using GPU computation `--gpu`.
-Use pip to install cupy like this (see [the manual](https://docs.cupy.dev/en/stable/install.html) for more detail).

-    # For CUDA 9.2
-    pip3 install cupy-cuda92
-    # For CUDA 10.1
-    pip3 install cupy-cuda101

-If you do not use `--gpu`, you do not need to install cupy.

 ## 2. Usage

 EEISP takes a read count matrix as an input, in which rows and columns represent genes and cells, respectively.
 A gzipped file (.gz) is also acceptable.